Pholisa-Fatyela/Book-Notes/Clean Code.md

 [(return to table of contents)](#toc)

 + Most of the items in this chapter are covered in more detail in previous parts of the book; these aren't repeated here

-+ A few code smells unique to this chapter:
+#### Code smells unique to this chapter

 + _Clutter:_ unused functions, variables, empty constructors, and so forth should all be removed
 + _Feature envy:_ excessive reliance on, or manipulation of, another class's data; this is generally far too much coupling
 + _Misplaced responsibility:_ constants, functions, and the like should be placed with whatever code other readers would most expect them to be near
 + _Inappropriate static:_ when making a member static, think about whether there's any reason it may need to be polymorphic in the future; if so, don't make it static

-+ A few guidelines unique to this chapter:
+#### Guidelines unique to this chapter

 + _Encapsulate conditionals:_ boolean tests are easier to understand if they're extracted to a method whose name describes the intent of the test
 + _Avoid negative conditionals:_ remembering a "not" for one expression in a conditional requires extra mental work
 + _Encapsulate boundary conditions:_ `str.length() + 1` repeated over and over is hard to read, especially if mixed with `str.length()`; instead, store boundary conditions in a variable like `int end = str.length() + 1`
 + _Keep configurable data at high levels:_ don't bury user-configurable values deep within the program; handle them up-front, preferably in `main()`

-+ Java-specific guidelines:
+#### Java-specific guidelines

 + Prefer import wildcards to long import lists
 + Don't import constants through an arbitrary, non-obvious interface; put them in a dedicated "constants" class and use a static import
 + Prefer enums to `int` constants; they're more centralized and powerful (i.e., they can defined methods and fields)